Burns17/Secant-Method-/README.md

 # Secant-Method-
-C++ code for the Secant Method of finding the roots of an equation
+C++ code for the Secant Method of finding the roots of an equation.